-Unfortunately, there are no randomized, placebo-controlled trials which evaluate the effectiveness of SPDT.
-However, studies have shown that SPDT promotes apoptosis (programmed cell death) in cancer cells, while also acting to propose metastasis.
+Research has shown that sono-photodynamic therapy promotes apoptosis (programmed cell death) in cancer cells, while also acting to oppose metastasis.

 The SPDT procedure entails first administering a sensitizing agent, which is uniquely taken up by cancer cells but not healthy cells.
 This sensitizing agent makes cancer cells susceptible to specific frequencies of therapeutic ultrasound and precise wavelengths of light.
 It is very important to use the proper sensitizing agent, as well as the correct type of ultrasound and light applications.

-The sensitizing agent remains inside cancer cells for a period of 1-2 weeks.
-During this time, SPDT is administered to take advantage of the susceptible cancer cells.
-We have found SPDT to be a safe, well-tolerated procedure which complements other integrative therapies very well.
+The sensitizing agent we use is given intravenously, and remains inside cancer cells for a period of up to two weeks.
+During this time, the specific frequencies of therapeutic ultrasound and wavelengths of light are administered to take advantage of the susceptible cancer cells.
+The reactive oxygen species (ROS) generated are harmful to the cancer cells.

 Each sono-photodynamic therapy session consists of the external application of a therapeutic ultrasound probe as well as several laser probes.
 These are applied over the skin in a patient-specific manner, tailored to the area(s) corresponding to each patient’s cancer involvement.
 The site of application can be the same each time, or it can be adjusted for each treatment.